dave3vans/DreamControl/README.md

 This is an open-source project for my 'dream' DAW controller.
 There are several controllers and plugins on the market that do similar things - I wanted everything neatly integrated, so I came up with this design.
 The designs and code are free for personal use (not for commercial use).

+When writing, mixing and mastering, I often switch between what I'm working on and reference material, and switch between several sets of speakers.
+I also want to hear the mix in mono, hear the side band solo'd, and also individual frequ

 The system consists of a hardware **USB control surface** built using the excellent [Midibox](http://www.ucapps.de/) platform, and a **VST plugin** that sits on your DAW master bus.

 Currently, the system is designed for my DAW of choice which is **Cubase**, and the plugin can be used with it's Control Room feature, but it could easily be adapted to support Logic, Bitwig, or other DAWs.